VenexCon/100-days-of-code/log.md

   <label for="name">Name:</label> ------------------> The "label for" value, must be equal to the ID of the element.
   <input type="text" id="name" name="name">
 </form>
+Also must remmeber HTML5 tags are <></> atrtributes sit inside tags, values are well values.